-7.1.3.6.
-2-Size indication
+7.1.3.6. i-Size indication

-The dynamic tests shall be conducted with the largest dummy and the smallest dummy are defined in the following tables according to the size range indicated for the Child Restraint System.
+The dynamic tests shall be conducted with the largest dummy and the smallest dummy as defined in the following tables according to the size range indicated by the manufacturer for the Child Restraint System.

-Table 6 Selection criteria for the smallest dummy according to the range:
+Table 6 Selection criteria for the dummy according to the range